SWDE bills: clear, understandable and complete

 2. Bill identification

-• your customer number, which you should provide when contacting us, allows our customer service to identify you;
+• Your customer number, which you should always give when contacting us because it allows our customer service to identify you;

-• the contract account to which the bill relates.
-It's useful if you own several buildings;
+• The contract account associated with the bill.
+This is useful if you own several properties;

 3. Bill amount